-Risk is everyone's business and as we perform our role, handling calls, emails from customers, think how we can help identify, reduce and prevent incidents which could lead to customer detriment or negatively impact the business
+As you perform your role, handling calls, emails from customers, think how you can help identify, reduce and prevent incidents which could lead to customer detriment or negatively impact the business

 If you are already aware of any potential risks then please speak to your line manager.

 Risk is the main cause of uncertainty in any organisation, Companies increasingly focus on identifying risks and managing them before they can affect the business.

 There is a risk that ‘someone’ could come into your house and take your belongings, so you manage that risk by putting a control in place of making sure your doors and windows are locked.

 There is a risk that your car could break down on the way to work, so you manage that risk by putting a control in place of your MOT and service.

 Risk for our business - is a probability or a threat of customer detriment, reputational damage, loss or any other negative occurrence.